patryk-makarewicz/eShop-app/README.md

 # General info

-This is my template for create-react-app with eslint, prettier, husky, netlify.
+This will be fake eShop app with products from fake API.

 ## Getting Started with Create React App